cakephp/docs/fr/orm/query-builder.rst

 One last example and you will be a map-reduce expert.
-Imagine you have a ``friends`` table and you want to find "fake friends" in our database, or better said, people that do not follow each other.
+Imagine you have a ``friends`` table and you want to find "fake friends" in our database, or better said, people who do not follow each other.
 Let's start with our ``mapper`` function::

     $mapper = function($rel, $key, $mr) {